ArnavRD1/Nexus/README.md

-# 🤖 Agentic AI for Autonomous Enterprise Workflows
+# 🤖 NEXUS - Agentic AI for Autonomous Enterprise Workflows

 > A multi-agent AI system that automates complex enterprise workflows with minimal human intervention.